devpreet13/CoWIN-Notifier/README.md

 2) A free Twilio Account - https://www.twilio.com/

-(This is no rocket science, in case you were looking for an elaborate complex code)
+(This is no rocket science, in case you were looking for an elaborate complex code) You can refer the tutorial pdf: https://github.com/devpreet13/CoWIN-Notifier/blob/main/Tutorial%20to%20Deploy%20your%20CoWIN-Notifier.pdf for step by step implementation in windows using anaconda distribution.

 You can edit the script to search multiple dates, search by districts or lat-long etc. More details in the python wrapper link above.